AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-delete-asset-metadata.md

 ---
 description: Deletes metadata values for an asset.
 Works with an array of metadata delete to set values in a batch.
-seo-description: Deletes metadata values for an asset.
-Works with an array of metadata delete to set values in a batch.
-seo-title: deleteAssetMetadata

 solution: Experience Manager
 title: deleteAssetMetadata
-uuid: 2dc783c6-23da-4a94-8780-3c4ec88ff3f4

 feature: Dynamic Media Classic,SDK/API,Metadata,Asset Management
 role: Developer,Administrator
 ---